Ahmed-Oraby/image-processing-api/README.md

-# Image Processing API
+# Image Processing API Project

 ## Available scripts

+### `npm run build`

+Compiles the typescript files

-### npm run test
+### `npm run test`

 Compiles typescript files and then run the app tests using jasmine

-### npm run build

-Compiles the typescript files

-### npm run start
+### `npm run start`

-Start the server using nodemon
+Start the development server using nodemon

+## Run the production server

-### node build/index
+### `node build/index`

-Run production code inside the '/build' folder
+Run production server inside the '/build' folder

 ## Accessible endpoints

-### '/'

-Welcome user

-### '/api/images'
+** Assuming that the server runs on localhost (127.0.0.1) and port 3000**

+-   'localhost:3000/' --> A welcome massege

-The API that process the images
+-   'localhost:3000/api/images' --> The API endpoint that process the images

 ## Usage:

 1. Go the API endpoint: '/api/images'
-2. Enter the URL query parameters (key-value paris) as follows:
+2. Enter the URL query parameters (key-value pairs) as follows:
-    - filename --> the name of the image to be processed.
+    - filename --> the name and extension of the image to be processed.
     - width --> the width of the image to be processed.
     - height --> the height of the image to be processed.
-3. An example on localhost and port 3000: http://localhost:3000/api/images?filename=img1.jpg&width=600&height=300
+3. An example on localhost (127.0.0.1) and port 3000:
+   http://localhost:3000/api/images?filename=img1.jpg&width=600&height=300

 ## Notes: